The Renegade (wrestler): World Television Champion (1995)

 In 1995, Wilson was signed by World Championship Wrestling (WCW).
 Hulk Hogan and Randy Savage were involved in the main event feud with Ric Flair and Vader.
-Leading up to Uncensored, in which Hogan was scheduled to face Vader in a strap match in the main event, Hogan began hyping an "Ultimate Surprise" and showed a silhouette of a man with long hair and tassels tied to his arms, implying that the Ultimate Warrior was the man in question.
+Leading up to Uncensored, in which Hogan was scheduled to face Vader in a strap match in the main event, Hogan began hyping an "Ultimate Surprise" and showed a silhouette of a man with long hair and tassels tied to his arms, implying that Ultimate Warrior was the man in question.
 On March 19 at Uncensored, Wilson, under the ring name The Renegade, was billed by Hogan as "the man that's gonna bring Hulkamania into the 21st Century."

-Soon after his debut, The Renegade acquired Jimmy Hart as his manager and soon defeated several heels while utilizing mannerisms, moves and entrance music very similar to the Ultimate Warrior's.
+Soon after his debut, The Renegade acquired Jimmy Hart as his manager and soon defeated several heels while utilizing mannerisms, moves and entrance music very similar to Ultimate Warrior's.
 On June 18, 1995, Renegade defeated Arn Anderson for the World Television Championship at The Great American Bash, his first and only championship.
 The following month at Bash at the Beach, Renegade defeated "Mr. Wonderful" Paul Orndorff to retain his title for the first time.
-Under a month later on Clash of the Champions XXI, Renegade again retained his title in a rematch with Orndorff.
-He would continue to defend his title in matches (mostly against enhancement talent) until he lost the World Television Title to Diamond Dallas Page on September 17 at Fall Brawl.
+Under a month later on Clash of the Champions XXXI, Renegade again retained his title in a rematch with Orndorff.
+He would continue to defend his title in matches (mostly against enhancement talent) until he lost the World Television Championship to Diamond Dallas Page on September 17 at Fall Brawl.

-He then went on to lose to Orndorff on an episode of Main Event preceding Halloween Havoc the next month in less than two minutes.
-On the November 6 episode of Nitro, after losing to Kevin Sullivan, Jimmy Hart who had just turned on Hulk Hogan also turned on Renegade before ultimately burying him by splashing water in his face to remove his facepaint before saying, "You're not a Renegade!
+He then went on to lose to Orndorff on an episode of WCW Main Event preceding Halloween Havoc the next month in less than two minutes.
+On the November 6 episode of WCW Monday Nitro, after losing to Kevin Sullivan, Jimmy Hart who had just turned on Hulk Hogan also turned on Renegade before ultimately burying him by splashing water in his face to remove his facepaint before saying, "You're not a Renegade!
 You're just plain old Rick!
 A nobody!
 You're nothing!"